What To Plant

 As the soil warms in spring, microbes become active in your soil, converting organic materials and natural minerals into nutrients the plants can readily take up into their system.
 Boost the population of active microbes in your soil by applying Mykos, Dr Earth, or Garden Elements organic fertilizers.

-If you have hydrangeas planted in your garden and you’d like to have blue hued flowers instead of pink here’s what you do: Add Master Nursery Hydra Blue (aluminum sulfate) to adjust the pH in the soil.
-Our local soils are high in pH that makes the flowers color pink.
+If you have hydrangeas planted in your garden and you’d like to have blue hued flowers instead of pink here’s what you do: Add Master Nursery Hydra Blue (aluminum sulfate) in the Fall and Winter to adjust the pH in the soil.
+You’re too late for blue hydrangeas this year but you can help next years blooms by applying an acid fertilizer right now!

 Don't let your lawn fall victim to H2O addiction.
 As the weather warms, gardeners are tempted to over-water everything, including the lawn.
 If you are watering your lawn (or your shrubs) every day, the likelihood of fungal diseases dramatically increases; soilborne fungi thrive in water saturated soil conditions.
 Also, lawns that have never needed to "look deep" for water may burn away with the stress of summer's first heat wave.
 Do your lawn a favor, make it search for water by holding off at least a day, if not two or three, between deep thorough watering.

-Thin apple and peach crops if too much fruit has set, you’ll get fewer but larger, juicier fruit.
+Thin apple and peach crops if too much fruit has set.
+You’ll get larger & juicier (but fewer) fruit.

-Mulching does wonders for your garden As well as looking good, mulching suppresses weeds and keeps roots cool.
+Mulching does wonders for your garden!
+As well as looking good, mulching suppresses weeds and keeps roots cool.
 It also retains soil moisture.
 Mulching promotes beneficial microbial activity at the soil level and encourages earthworm activity.
 Mulch breaks down over time and provides compost to the root zone.
-The end result of all this mulching is a plant that grows well, looks good and uses less water.
-Typically, materials used for mulching are either bark or compost.
+The end result of all this mulching is a plant that grows well, looks good, and uses less water.
+Materials used for mulching are usually either bark or compost.
 All plants can benefit from mulching, but we especially recommend it for fruit trees and roses.
-We suggest a mulch layer 4 inches thick.
-Before the weather warms too much more, apply a thick layer of mulch, you will enjoy the results.
+Before the weather warms too much more, apply a 4” layer of mulch, you will enjoy the results.
 Don’t mulch right up to the plant trunk or stem.
-Leave 4 to 6 inches of breathing room.
+Leave 4 to 6 inches of breathing room!

 Stake upright perennials.
 To support plants as they mature, install enclosed hoops or square stakes now so new foliage can grow up through the openings.
 Once plants are bushy, these stakes are difficult to install without damaging foliage.